Sarajevo City Center

-Sarajevo City Center (SCC) is a business complex and shopping center in downtown Sarajevo, Bosnia and Herzegovina, that consists of three main parts: a shopping mall and leisure complex, a five star hotel tower and a commercial offices tower, with a common 4-storey underground parking area with more than 1100 parking spaces.
+Sarajevo City Center (SCC) is a business complex and shopping center in downtown Sarajevo, Bosnia and Herzegovina, that consists of three main parts: a shopping mall and leisure complex; a five star hotel tower; and a commercial offices tower, with a common 4-story underground parking area with more than 1100 parking spaces.

-The building site is located in Marijin Dvor neighborhood, close to the centers of public administration, as well historical (museums), educational (campus of the state university) and business (UNITIC, Avaz Twist Tower and similar).
-The public transportation is also in its vicinity which enables one to reach the old town of the city in about five minutes.
+The building site is located in the Marijin Dvor neighborhood, close to the centers of public administration, as well historical (museums), educational (campus of the state university) and business (UNITIC, Avaz Twist Tower and similar).
+The public transportation in its vicinity enables access to the old town of the city in about five minutes.

 The SCC Media facade, used for broadcasting advertising, the news, latest in sport, weather forecast, winning games, two-way communication, is the largest in the country and one of the largest video billboards in Europe.

 With a total constructed area of 105410 m2, it is one of the largest commercial business buildings in Bosnia and Herzegovina after completing in early 2014.

 Shopping mall and entertainment center

-The Shopping Mall offers worldwide known brands in fashion, sports and technology.
+The shopping mall offers worldwide known brands in fashion, sports and technology.
 It is spread upon 49500 m2 and contains around 80 shops.
 Turk Mall is in charge of space leasing and mall management.

-The entertainment center is situated on the third (playland) and fourth floor (bowling, laser, bumper cars, children's playroom, simulator games, billiards), while more than 15 restaurants are present with more than 550 seats.
+The entertainment center is situated on the third (playland) and fourth floors (bowling, laser, bumper cars, children's playroom, simulator games, billiards), while more than 15 restaurants are present with more than 550 seats.